Biden to nominate Julie Su as next US labor secretary

 The Labor Department said just 10.1% of workers last year were union members.
 That figure has been cut nearly in half since 1983 and could fall further, as younger workers are less likely to belong to unions.

+In a tweet, Rep. Judy Chu, D-Calif., who chairs the Congressional Asian Pacific American Caucus, praised the selection and thanked Biden for “nominating your first AAPI Cabinet Secretary!”

+“I am elated that President Biden is nominating Julie Su to be our nation’s next Labor Secretary,” Chu wrote.
+“She’s eminently qualified to lead the Department and will successfully deliver results for our workers on Day 1.”

-Associated Press writer Josh Boak in Washington contributed to this report.
+Associated Press writers Josh Boak and Hope Yen in Washington contributed to this report.